 Ministries and Outreach

 Volunteers conduct Sunday school in the nursery for young children until the Offertory when they are brought into the sanctuary for the remainder of the service.
-A highlight of the year has been our Cinco de Mayo Eucharistic service with upbeat Spanish music and songs under the direction of Dent Davidson from the Diocesan Music Department.

 Our energetic congregation knows how to do wonderful parties and special events.
 The annual ECW Ladies Tea remains a sold-out event that is open to parishioners and non-parishioners alike.
 Other favorite activities include Mass in the Grass (this year’s Mass was officiated by our Diocesan Bishop, Jeffery Lee), the Tailgate Party, the Caroling Party and the Cookie and Pie Sales.
 These events draw many parishioners and their families and friends to our church.